 The amount of compensation you receive depends on the details of the accident and the percentage of fault the other party assumes.

 Additionally, you cannot receive double payments for injury-related expenses.
 In other words, if your health insurance agrees to cover an injury-related cost, you cannot receive compensation for those expenses

-Having a Rochester personal injury attorney at your side can help ensure you receive the compensation you deserve for your personal injury case.
-An experienced Southern Tier personal injury attorney will help you meticulously document the evidence and expenses associated with your injury and ensure the right court hears your case, helping you receive adequate compensation for your injury.
+Having a personal injury attorney from our Rochester law firm at your side can help ensure you receive the compensation you deserve for your personal injury case.
+An experienced Monroe County personal injury attorney will help you meticulously document the evidence and expenses associated with your injury and ensure the right court hears your case, helping you receive adequate compensation for your injury.